 This also makes it easy to install your peroxide system without requiring an electrician.

-Properly maintained and managed, the well water's hydrogen peroxide level can be precisely controlled, ensuring maximum effectiveness against sulfur bacteria and other microorganisms that cause odors.
+When properly maintained and managed, the well water's hydrogen peroxide level can be precisely controlled, ensuring maximum effectiveness against sulfur bacteria and other microorganisms that cause odors.

 In addition to being economical and easy to use, one key advantage of these systems is their ability to reduce problems associated with chlorine-based treatments, such as corrosion, taste and smell issues, and potential health risks.